roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/device-firmware.md

 3. Insert your SD Card into the SD Card reader and plug it into your Computer.
 4. Open the Etcher Software, and select the downloaded image file thru the (**Label - 1**) button in the image below.

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: Your SD Card should be automatically detected by the Etcher software in the Label - 2 of the image below.
+ Your SD Card should be automatically detected by the Etcher software in the Label - 2 of the image below.
 If not, kindly ensure proper connection.
 :::

 <rk-img